sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - config-settings/1000 - fingerprint.md

 "fingerprint": {
     "tests": [
       {
-        "page": "first",
+        "page": "every",
         "match": [
           {
-            "text": "this text always shows up on the first page of the document", "type": "startsWith"
+            "text": "this text always shows up on every page of the document", "type": "includes"
           }
         ]
       },